-There are five alternatives to N26 that we found for the UK, US and Australia with Wise Borderless (review) account being the most available (practically world wide) and with similar app functionality, foreign currency accounts and cards.
+There are five alternatives to N26 that we found for the UK, US and Australia with Wise multi currency account (review) account being the most available (practically world wide) and with similar app functionality, foreign currency accounts and cards.
 These options are not immune from regulations and indeed have many of the same issues.

-In general, if smaller money transfers are likely to be something you will need to do then Wise Borderless is certainly worth a look because they started life as a money transfer service and eliminate the use of a 3rd party, which makes things usually run smoother.
+In general, if smaller money transfers are likely to be something you will need to do then Wise multi currency account is certainly worth a look because they started life as a money transfer service and eliminate the use of a 3rd party, which makes things usually run smoother.